Equality and Diversity

 Equality Delivery System – EDS2

 The Trust has completed an assessment against the four goals of the Equality Delivery System.
 This report was produced in December 2018.

 Workforce Race Equality Standard Report

-As part of the Trust's commitment to promoting equality we have implemented and the Workforce Race Equality Standard.
-Click here to read our report.
+As part of the Trust's commitment to promoting equality we have implemented the Workforce Race Equality Standard.
+Click here to read our latest report.

 Gender Pay Gap